syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Formatting Fields:

-You can set format for the fields by applying formats to `ParagraphItem` in the `WField` .
+You can format the field instances added to the Word document, by iterating items from field start to end.

-The following code example illustrates how to set formats for a field in Word document.
+The following code example illustrates how to format the field in Word document.

 {% tabs %}

 {% highlight c# %}

+//Creates an instance of a WordDocument

+WordDocument document = new WordDocument();

+//Adds one section and one paragraph to the document

+document.EnsureMinimal();

+//Adds the new Page field in Word document with field name and its type.

-IWField field = paragraph.AppendField("Page", FieldType.FieldPage);
+IWField field = document.LastParagraph.AppendField("Page", FieldType.FieldPage);

 IEntity entity = field;